VillageSQL is a drop-in replacement for MySQL with extensions.

 REPLACE deletes the conflicting row and inserts a new one.
 It looks like an upsert but behaves like a delete + insert:

 BEFORE DELETE and AFTER DELETE triggers on the target table and resets the AUTO_INCREMENT counter for the new row.
-It does NOT trigger ON DELETE CASCADE rules on related tables — foreign key cascades don’t fire for REPLACE.
+Because the delete is a real row delete, ON DELETE CASCADE and the other foreign key actions on referencing tables DO fire.
 Any columns not listed in the REPLACE get their default values — not the previous row’s values.

 Use REPLACE only when you genuinely want to discard the old row entirely.